Write a little about yourself. Just a paragraph will do.

 Immigrant, and Bresson's Pickpocket.

 Books, books, books: I try to finish one a week at least.
-Crime and

-just that good.
+because it's just that good.

 Poetry: Thomas McGrath, Jack Gilbert, Anna Akhmatova.
 Reading poems